 - defaultAutoGrid() is the default automatic grid maker.
-It creates a grid that is suitable for block processing of the array-like object passed to it. - rowAutoGrid() and colAutoGrid() are more specialized automatic grid makers, for the 2-dimensional case.
+It creates a grid that is suitable for block processing of the array-like object passed to it. - rowAutoGrid() and colAutoGrid() are more specialized automatic grid makers, for the 2dimensional case.
 They can be used to create a grid where the blocks are made of full rows or full columns, respectively. - defaultSinkAutoGrid() is a specialized version of defaultAutoGrid() for creating a grid that is suitable for writing to a RealizationSink derivative while walking on it.

+defaultAutoGrid(x, block.length=NULL, chunk.grid=NULL, block.shape=NULL)

+'''

-''' defaultAutoGrid(x, block.length=NULL, chunk.grid=NULL, block.shape=NULL) Two specialized "automatic grid makers" for the 2-dimensional case: rowAutoGrid(x, nrow=NULL, block.length=NULL) colAutoGrid(x, ncol=NULL, block.length=NULL) Replace default automatic grid maker with user-defined one: getAutoGridMaker() setAutoGridMaker(GRIDMAKER="defaultAutoGrid")
+Two specialized "automatic grid makers" for the 2-dimensional case:

+rowAutoGrid(x, nrow=NULL, block.length=NULL)

+colAutoGrid(x, ncol=NULL, block.length=NULL)

+'''

+'''

+Replace default automatic grid maker with user-defined one:

+getAutoGridMaker()

+setAutoGridMaker(GRIDMAKER="defaultAutoGrid")

+'''

+'''

-A specialized version of defaultAutoGrid() to create an automatic grid on a RealizationSink derivative: defaultSinkAutoGrid(sink, block.length=NULL, chunk.grid=NULL) '''
+A specialized version of defaultAutoGrid() to create an automatic

+grid on a RealizationSink derivative:

+defaultSinkAutoGrid(sink, block.length=NULL, chunk.grid=NULL)

+'''

-An array-like or matrix-like object for defaultAutoGrid.
-A matrix-like object for rowAutoGrid and colAutoGrid.
+X An array-like or matrix-like object for defaultAutoGrid.
+A matrix-like object for rowAutoGrid and colAutoGrid. block.length The length of the blocks i.e. the number of array elements per block.

-block.length

-The length of the blocks i.e. the number of array elements per block.
 By default the automatic block length (returned by getAutoBlockLength(type(x)), or getAutoBlockLength(type(sink)) in the case of defaultSinkAutoGrid()) is used.
 Depending on how much memory is available on your machine, you might want to increase (or decrease) the automatic block length by adjusting the automatic block size with setAutoBlockSize().

-6 AutoGrid

-in the case of defaultSinkAutoGrid()) is used.

-$block.\, shape \qquad A \ string \ specifying \ the \ shape \ of \ the \ blocks. \ See \ {\tt makeCappedVolumeBox} \ for \ a$ nrow The number of rows of the blocks.
+chunk.grid The grid of physical chunks.
+By default chunkGrid(x) (or chunkGrid(sink) in the case of defaultSinkAutoGrid()) is used. block.shape A string specifying the shape of the blocks.
+See makeCappedVolumeBox for a description of the supported shapes.
+By default getAutoBlockShape() is used. nrow The number of rows of the blocks.
 The bottommost blocks might have less.
-See examples below.

-$description \ of \ the \ supported \ shapes. \ By \ default \ getAutoBlockShape () \ is \ used.$ ncol The number of columns of the blocks.
+See examples below. ncol The number of columns of the blocks.
 The rightmost blocks might have less.
 See examples below.

-GRIDMAKER The function to use as automatic grid maker, that is, the function that will be used by blockApply() and blockReduce() to make a grid when no grid is supplied via their grid argument.
+GRIDMAKER The function to use as automatic grid maker , that is, the function that will be used by blockApply() and blockReduce() to make a grid when no grid is supplied via their grid argument.
 The function will be called on array-like object x and must return an ArrayGrid object, say grid, that is compatible with x i.e. such that refdim(grid) is identical to dim(x).
 GRIDMAKER can be specified as a function or as a single string naming a function.
 It can be a user-defined function or a pre-defined grid maker like defaultAutoGrid, rowAutoGrid, or colAutoGrid.

-The automatic grid maker is set to defaultAutoGrid at package startup and can be reset anytime to this value by calling setAutoGridMaker() with no argument.

-sink A RealizationSink derivative.
+The automatic grid maker is set to defaultAutoGrid at package startup and can be reset anytime to this value by calling setAutoGridMaker() with no ar- gument. sink A RealizationSink derivative.